ivonunes/plumekit/docs/routing.md

 }
 ```

-The native server sends each written chunk to the client as it comes (chunked
-transfer encoding).
-On Cloudflare and Lambda, whose response is a single payload,
-the producer runs to completion and the result is sent whole; the handler code is
+The native server sends each written chunk to the client as it comes, using chunked transfer encoding.
+On Cloudflare and Lambda, whose response is a single payload, the producer runs to completion and the result is sent whole; the handler code is identical.
-identical.

-The other direction is per route: `body: .streaming` delivers the request body in
-chunks through `request.bodyReader` instead of buffering it, so a large upload
-never sits in memory (and the native server's 32 MB buffered-body cap doesn't
+The other direction is opted into per route. `body: .streaming` delivers the request body in chunks through `request.bodyReader` instead of buffering it, so a large upload never sits in memory (and the native server's 32 MB buffered-body cap does not apply):
-apply):

 ```swift
 app.post("/import", body: .streaming) { request in